wp-tooling/simplecolor/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Brisko bundles the following resources:
+Simplecolor bundles the following resources:

 Underscores, Copyright 2012-2020 Automattic, Inc.
 Licenses: GPL2